altaris/portacl/README.md

 * Presently, only container ACLs are supported.
 * portacl does not manage ACLs of ressources created before it has started.
-* portacl does not handle errors well (or at all).
-If any API call fails, the whole script crashes.

 # Testing